A guide for developing tools to assess for sexual assault within the context of domestic violence1

 - Does your partner ever force you to be intimate?
 How often does this happen and when did it happen last?

-- Have you ever been intimate with your partner because you were afraid of him / her?
+- Have you ever been intimate with your partner because you were afraid of them?

 - Are there times when sex between you or your partner is unpleasant for either one of you?
 What happens to make it unpleasant?